 - If legal advice is needed regarding the investigation or its findings (i.e., there is any meaningful chance that the investigation may lead to a decision about compliance with laws or regulations) or if litigation or regulatory investigations are anticipated, steps must be taken to establish and protect the attorney-client privilege and attorney work product.
 The choice of whether to rely on in-house lawyers or outside counsel will be driven to some extent by who is leading the investigation.
-For example: - Any investigation that needs to be "independent" should be led by independent board members and conducted by independent outside counsel. - As noted above, certain environmental and workplace safety laws require companies to conduct internal investigations and to report their results to regulatory agencies, which can limit the application of the attorney-client privilege.
-Consider whether the legal department and/or outside counsel should conduct a separate privileged investigation in parallel to the non-privileged investigation.
+For example: - Any investigation that needs to be "independent" should be led by independent board members and conducted by independent outside counsel. - Any investigation led by a board committee should be conducted by outside counsel. - Any investigation overseen by a board committee should be conducted by counsel, which should probably be outside counsel (even if that outside counsel is led by the legal department under a protected reporting line to the board committee). - Any investigation led by the legal department could be conducted by in-house or outside counsel.
+The decision whether to have in-house or outside counsel conduct the investigation is driven by: - whether the greater resources available to outside counsel are needed to handle the investigation quickly and efficiently;